 Methacholine Side Effects

-Applies to methacholine: inhalation solution reconstituted
+Applies to methacholine: inhalation powder for solution, inhalation solution.

 For Healthcare Professionals